Manu082/mental-health-chatbot/README.md

 This technology stack ensures the application is **lightweight, scalable, easy to understand**, and suitable for **academic and internship-level projects**.
 ---
+## 📐 Project Architecture

+The application follows a modular and easy-to-understand architecture where each component has a specific responsibility.

+### 🔹 Architecture Flow